davigarms/ReadingReturners/README.md

 yarn fetch-figma
 ```

 Tokens can also be generated directly from the JSON files using Styles Dictionary.
-You can edit them manually without the use of Figma API.
+They are stored in `figmagic/dictionary` folder, and can be edited manually without the Figma API.

 **To generate the JS module from the JSON files, run:**